Understanding oscillating features of the timelike nucleon electromagnetic form factors within the extending vector meson dominance model: NUMERICAL RESULTS

 Under the above formulations, we perform the $\chi^2$ fit to the experimental data of $e^+ e^- \to N\bar{N}$ reaction.
 There are 224 data points in total, with center-of-mass energies range from the kinematic reaction threshold to 3.2 GeV.
 These experimental data are: i) the total cross sections of $e^{+}e^-\to N\bar{N}$ reaction from BESIII Collaboration~\cite{BESIII:2015axk,BESIII:2019tgo,BESIII:2019hdp,BESIII:2021rqk,BESIII:2021tbq}, CMD3 Collaboration~\cite{CMD-3:2015fvi}, $BABAR$ Collaboration~\cite{BaBar:2013ves}, and SND Collaboration~\cite{Achasov:2014ncd,SND:2022wdb,SND:2023fos}; ii) the electromagnetic form factors $|G_E|$ and $|G_M|$ for nucleon from BESIII Collaboration~\cite{BESIII:2019hdp,BESIII:2022rrg}; iii) the ratio of $|G_E/G_M|$ from $BABAR$ Collaboration~\cite{BaBar:2013ves}, CMD3 Collaboration~\cite{CMD-3:2015fvi}, and BESIII Collaboration~\cite{BESIII:2019tgo,BESIII:2021rqk}.

 The results of the fitted parameters are listed in Table~\ref{tab:fittedparameters}.
 The corresponding $\chi^2/\rm d.o.f$ is 1.6, where ${\rm d.o.f}$ is the number of dimension of the freedom.
+Note that the inclusion of more vector states will improve the fitting results, since it has more freedoms.
+We have explored such a possibility, but we have found some fitting problems.
+The fitted parameters have large uncertainties and strong correlations, which means that the inclusion of more vector states would not significantly improve the fitted results.
+Thus, we consider only the $\rho(2D)$, $\omega(3D)$, and $\omega(5S)$ states here.

 We show firstly the fitted numerical results of the electromagnetic form factors of proton and neutron in Fig.~\ref{fig:EMFFs}, comparing with the experimental data of the BESIII Collaboration.
 Within the contributions of the excited $\rho(2D)$, $\omega(3D)$, and $\omega(5S)$ states, we can obtain a good description of the electromagnetic form factors for both proton and neutron.
 For the electric form factor of proton, there is a dip structure around $2.3$ GeV which is because of the interference between the contributions of $\omega(3D)$ and $\omega(5S)$, and there is a clear peak for the $\omega(5S)$.
+This may indicate that, regarding to the current experimental data, the contribution of $\omega(5S)$ is necessary.
 It is expected that these theoretical results can be tested by future experiments.

-Second, we show the fitted results of the modulus of the ratio $G_E/G_M$ for the proton in Fig.~\ref{fig:ratioGEGM}.
-The experimental data have large errors.
-Again, there are dip and bump structures because of the contributions of of $\omega(3D)$ and $\omega(5S)$ states.
-It is worthy mentioning that the ratio of $G_E/G_M$ equals to one at the reaction threshold as it should be.
+Second, we show the fitted results of the modulus of the ratio $G_E/G_M$ for the proton in Fig.~\ref{fig:ratioGEGM} compared with the experimental measurements.
+One can see that the experimental data have large errors.
+Again, there are dip and bump structures because of the contributions of of $\omega(3D)$ and $\omega(5S)$ states and their inteference.
+It is worthy mentioning that the ratio of $|G_E/G_M|$ equals to one at the reaction threshold as it should be.
 Clearly, more precise experimental data are needed to check our model calculations.